 TRUST, TRANSPARENCY AND GETTING BACK TO THE OFFICE

-Since ‘Freedom Day’ on the 19th of July, there have been many discussions around what the world of work should look like as businesses fully re-open.
+Since the lifting of lockdown on the 19th of July 2021, there have been many discussions around what the world of work should look like as businesses fully re-open.
 Obviously there are too many components to discuss in one blog – inclusion, wellbeing, productivity and safety to name a few.
 The aspect that is being explored here is the fine balance between trust and transparency.

 WHY DOES TRUST MATTER TO EMPLOYEES?